Sometimes, homeschool blogging can make it look like our family – or any family – has it “all together.”

 When the family is disconnected

 Sometimes, the problem is really one of disconnection.
-These are the times when Sarah is SUPER-interested in learning something and we basically fall short as facilitators or coaches.
+These are the times when Ashar is SUPER-interested in learning something and we basically fall short as facilitators or coaches.

-We went through a phase where Sarah was super-into everything space-related.
-Chris had ideas for dozens of things to watch and places to visit in keeping with that theme, and every evening, around 11 p.m., Sarah would ask if we could watch one of the movies we’d talked about, and that she was interested in.
+We went through a phase where Ashar was super-into everything space-related.
+Chris had ideas for dozens of things to watch and places to visit in keeping with that theme, and every evening, around 11 p.m., Ashar would ask if we could watch one of the movies we’d talked about, and that she was interested in.

 By that point, we were tired.
 We didn’t feel like sitting through two hours of astronaut documentaries, so we’d put her off.
 And put her off.
 And put her off again.